okaa-pi/flutter_poc/README.md

 - Easy to learn/use
 - Doesn't clutter your UI tree with special Widgets to access your data like provider or Redux does.

-## Provider

-Provider is one of the "Flutter Favorite" packages.

-While [the package](https://pub.dev/packages/provider) has more than 7K likes, and seem to be an appropriate solution, the next one is even more interesting.

 ## GetX

 As opposed to what the name might suggest, GetIt and GetX aren't related.